 One cause for a change in the relationship between the franchisee and franchisor involves changes to the franchise agreement.
 Upon renewal of the contract, the franchisor may have increased fees, reduced exclusivity zones, and require more capital improvements by the franchisee.
 These changes can impact the franchisee's profit and seemingly give nothing back to the franchisee.

-If the franchisee does not accept the modifications, they risk losing their investment in the franchise through non-renewal of the agreement.
+If the franchisee does not accept the modifications, they risk losing their investment in the franchise through the non-renewal of the agreement.
 However, instead of reading the modifications to the contract as an all-or-nothing option, talk to your franchise attorney about negotiating the terms of the contract.

 Even when the renewal notice does not require any significant changes to the agreement, the franchisee may need some modifications in order to keep the business running.
-A change in the market, increase competition, or even higher real estate values may hinder the franchisee's ability to operate in their existing market.
+A change in the market, increased competition, or even higher real estate values may hinder the franchisee's ability to operate in their existing market.
 The franchise may be open to modifying the terms of the agreement where it would allow for the continued operation of the business to the benefit of both parties.

 Outside Challenges to Running a Franchise